Quantum curves from refined topological recursion: the genus 0 case: Quantum curves

+where the $(i+1)th$ integral from the left is in the $\zeta_i$ variable, exists and defines a meromorphic function on $\Sigma$ with respect to each $p_i$, regular at $p_i=p_j$ for any $i,j$, and is independent of the path of integration. \end{lemma} We defer the proof to Appendix \ref{sec:proofs}.

+\begin{remark} Note that this integral is in fact not guaranteed to be continuous in $p_i$ at the excluded points, even if it exists.
+Thus, we have said that \eqref{residue3} \emph{defines} a meromorphic function, with the understanding that it is given by a rational expression whose value is given by the integral \eqref{residue3} on a dense open subset of $\Sigma^{n+1}$. \end{remark}

-Then we define the \emph{(refined) topological recursion wavefunction} by (see also \cite{MS} for a special choice of ${\bm \nu}$ and ${\bm \mu}$):
+We may now define the \emph{(refined) topological recursion wavefunction} by (see also \cite{MS,CHMS} for a special choice of ${\bm \nu}$ and ${\bm \mu}$):

 which should be understood as (the exponential of) a formal series in $\hbar$ with coefficients depending on $z$ and parameters $\beta$, ${\bm \mu}$, and ${\bm \nu}$.
-Note that when $\beta = 1$ this indeed reproduces the definition of the topological recursion wavefunction in the unrefined case. \begin{remark} Strictly speaking $\varphi^{\rm \mathsmaller{TR}}$ depends on the path of integration due to possible residues of $\omega_{0,1}$ and $\omega_{\frac{1}{2},1}$, and behaviour of $\omega_{0,2}$ (there is no issue for other terms thanks to Lemma \ref{lem:residue3}).
+Note that when $\beta = 1$ this indeed reproduces the definition of the topological recursion wavefunction in the unrefined case, and that the integration along the divisor with upper endpoints all specialized to $z$ makes sense thanks to Lemma \ref{lem:residue3}.
+Finally, although it does not play a role in the present paper, we note that due to Remark \ref{rem:continuous}, for some values of $z$ the integral signs must strictly speaking be interpreted as a limit of the meromorphic function in Lemma \ref{lem:residue3}. \begin{remark} Strictly speaking $\varphi^{\rm \mathsmaller{TR}}$ depends on the path of integration due to possible residues of $\omega_{0,1}$ and $\omega_{\frac{1}{2},1}$, and behaviour of $\omega_{0,2}$ (there is no issue for other terms thanks to Lemma \ref{lem:residue3}).
 However, this only changes the wavefunction by an overall constant, which has no effect on the quantum curve.
-Furthermore, since we are integrating with an endpoint at a pole of $ydx$, the first three terms in the exponential may diverge.
+Furthermore, since we are integrating with an endpoint at a pole of $ydx$, the first three terms (the coefficients of $\hbar^{-1}$ and $\hbar^0$) in the exponential may diverge.
 We could remedy this with a regularization method along the same lines as \cite[Remark 4.6]{IKT1}, but since only $z$-derivatives will matter in what follows, we omit the details. \end{remark}

 \begin{remark} Note that although refined topological recursion depends on the deformation parameter $\mathscr{Q}$, the wavefunction breaks the $\beta \leftrightarrow 1/\beta$ symmetry.
 We could have equivalently replaced $\beta \rightarrow 1/\beta$ in the definition, and all arguments in the remainder of the paper would still be valid, but with the appropriate modification. \end{remark}